-• In 2018, Colombia issued a regulation that would require mandatory plant inspections by Colombian health officials for all dairy importers.
+In 2018, Colombia issued a regulation that would require mandatory plant inspections by Colombian health officials for all dairy importers.
 For countries that have an FTA with Colombia, the decree permits systems recognition upon the request of the exporting country.
-This is a reasonable and valuable accommodation, however, the implementation procedure for this system of recognition has yet to be established and as such the United States has been stymied in making use of this avenue that would be critical to retaining smooth access to the Colombian market.
+This is a reasonable and valuable accommodation, however, the implementation procedure for this system of recognition has yet to be established.
+As a result, the United States has been stymied in making use of this avenue that would be critical to retaining smooth access to the Colombian market.
 U.S. exporters require a systems recognition process to streamline plant registration and avoid the need for onerous and duplicative inspections.
-Further action on this regulation has been suspended due to Covid-19 yet it remains an area of concern should action to advance the plant inspection requirement resume.